 - Scholarship candidates must have already obtained a first higher education degree or demonstrate a recognized equivalent level of learning according to national legislation and practices.

 - EMJMD students scholarships are awarded exclusively for full-time enrollment.

 - Students holding an EMJMD scholarship must commit themselves to participate in the master’s program in accordance with the terms defined by the consortium in the Student Agreement.
 Failure to do so could lead to the cancellation of the scholarship.

-For more information: please see section 5 of the online application module, as it contains updated details not available on the website.
+For more information: please see the online application module (available only during the application window), as it contains updated details not available on the website.